 This drives me totally crazy.
 None of such information should EVER show on your resume.
-You should never, ever, want to put any of such information on your resume, because it’s like telling the crooks out there, this is me and, please, just rob my identity as you wish.
+You should never, ever, want to put any of such information on your resume because it’s like telling the crooks out there, this is me and, please, just rob my identity as you wish.

-Now, pictures on resume could have its own little section in this post.
+Now, pictures on a resume could have its own little section in this post.
 Who in their right mind would want to put their picture on their resume?
 A good and honest employer will never want to hire you based on your looks.
 Pictures are only for actors or models, or even online marketers, of course, but besides that, please, give yourself a favor and take that picture off of your resume.
-When a client sends me a resume with their picture on it, I take it off immediately, and give them a little speech why they don’t need it.
+When a client sends me a resume with their picture on it, I take it off immediately and give them a little speech why they don’t need it.
 Most of the times, they get it and don’t even discuss it.

 Also, you need to remember that you should never be hired based on your age, looks, gender or marital status.
 Do not even think that you’d ever need such information on a resume.

-Putting your social security number on a resume is down right stupid and dangerous. when the time comes, your potential employer will request your social security number.
+Putting your social security number on a resume is downright stupid and dangerous. when the time comes, your potential employer will request your social security number.
 Until then, they don’t need to know.

 Do not ever put information regarding your references on your resume either, because that’s private information of that person that shouldn’t go into the hands of any strangers.
 Give your references upon request only.

-Of course there’s more to say about resumes, but I hope that you’re getting those 5 mistakes you absolutely need to avoid on your resume to give you the best chance to get the job you’re trying to apply for.
+Of course, there’s more to say about resumes, but I hope that you’re getting those 5 mistakes you absolutely need to avoid on your resume to give you the best chance to get the job you’re trying to apply for.

 Please, leave your feedbacks down below in the comment area.